 More importantly, though, rewards teach kids to look outward for motivation and to rely on adult cues rather than their own when completing various tasks.
 In the case of eating, this means that rewarding children for eating teaches them to eat for the reward and the adult’s approval rather than to eat for intrinsically motivating reasons such as hunger, taste, or pleasure.

-Rewards in behavioral feeding programs may further complicate the development of a healthy relationship with food by establishing a hierarchy among foods.
+Rewards in behavioral feeding programs may further complicate the development of IntInterfering with a healthy relationship with food by establishing a hierarchy among foods.

 A common practice within many behavioral programs is to reward children with a bite of preferred food after they comply with eating a bite of nonpreferred food.
 This creates a situation in which the non-preferred food is something that the child has to “get through” in order to access their preferred food.
 When food is presented in this way, it’s unlikely that the child will ever come to see the non-preferred food as something they enjoy.
 Rather than listening to their body’s cues of hunger and fullness to determine what and how much to eat, they rely upon the promise of a reward, which is not a sustainable way to develop healthy eating habits.